ShafranEugene/irida-telegrambot/README.md

-<h1 align="center">Irida Telegram Bot</h1>
+<h1 style="text-align: center;">Irida Telegram Bot</h1>

 Telegram bot for saving and managing orders.

 ## Idea
-The main idea is to get practical experience in the development first full project and create a telegram bot which will help with the work of a logistician.
+The main idea is to getting practical experience in the development of first project and creating a telegram bot which will help with the work of a logistician.

 ## MVP Scope
-In my work in logistics, I need often to handle orders from branches of my company.
-These orders contain products that these branches need and need to be transported from other branches by creating an invoice.
-Bot created for management orders and invoices, show all active orders, save and close them.
+In logistician's job, I need often to handle orders my company's branches.
+These orders contain products that branches need to transport from other branches by creating an invoice.

 # How it works
 Based on MVP Scope, in bot have been implemented:
 - Saving orders and invoices.
-- Close orders when creating the corresponding invoice.
+- Closing orders when creating the corresponding invoice.
-- Show all active orders.
+- Showing all active orders.
-- Show details and delete any orders and invoices.
+- Showing details and deleting any orders and invoices.
-- The bot has a security system, when a new user wants to work with the bot, the bot sends admins to request to get for new user access.
+- The bot has a security system - when new user wants to work with the bot, bot sends request to an admin to get access for new user.

-The manual is in Russian, users can get it using the /guide command in the bot.
+The manual is in English, users can get it using the /guide command in the bot.

 ## Deployment
 Deployment process as easy as possible: